cenkberry/MabelNetwork/README.md

 ## Note
 The original source code is stored privately on Mabel Network's own GitHub.
-You can visit the site at [https://mabelnetwork.vercel.app/](https://mabelnetwork.vercel.app/).
+You can visit the site at [https://mabelnetwork.vercel.app/](https://mabelnetwork.vercel.app/)

-Since the project is still in development, some code and credentials have been hidden.
-Therefore, you may encounter errors if you run the project, but you can still review the general code.
+The site is actively in use, so I had to hide some code and credentials.
+As a result, you may encounter errors if you run the project.
+However, feel free to review the general code.

-Feel free to explore and contribute to this project!
+Feel free to explore and contribute to the project!